 labels or legends obscure parts of the plot they can be suppressed using

-plotted on an unreversed y-axis with rate.rev = FALSE
+plotted on an unreversed y-axis with rate.rev = FALSE, if

 for instance you are examining oxygen production rates.